Holden Torana: UC

-The introduction of the UC Torana in March 1978 occasioned the demise of V8 power and the cessation of the sporting SL/R variant in the Torana range of cars.
-The UC series featured a significantly modernised frontal appearance and a completely new interior dash layout.
+The introduction of the UC Torana in March 1978 brought the end of V8 power and of the sporting SL/R variant in the Torana range of cars.
+The UC series featured a significantly altered frontal appearance (The UCs had square headlamps and a smoother front end), and a completely new interior dash layout.
 Torana was now rationalised to a choice of two equipment levels and two six-cylinder engines, the 2.85-litre and the 3.3-litre.
 A 'Deluxe Pack' was an option that allowed the UC Torana SL to compete with Ford's TE Cortina Ghia, which comprised laminated windscreen, tinted side and rear windows, intermittent wipers, radio/cassette player, cloth trim, sports instrumentation, and bumper overriders.
 While the V8 was discontinued in the UC, a factory-sanctioned dealer option of a turbo was offered.
 This was called the UC SL/T. These were mainly ordered through Suttons in NSW, but one is known to have been ordered through Zupps in Queensland.
 These were produced in small production runs of five cars and only 33 were built.
 Only one is known to exist today; it was ordered through Zupps.